 Connected stories: Simon of Space, Life & Taxes, Tim, Destroyer of Worlds

-And now, the story continues:
+And now, the conclusion begins:

 THE AUTOMATIC MARLBORO - SECTION III